Low-confinement silicon nitride waveguides manufactured via direct glass bonding: Chip manufacturing

 Images of the fabricated waveguides after removal of excessive silicon nitride are shown in Figure~\ref{pipeline}c.
 After that, the wafer surfaces were megasonically cleaned again, and immediately after that, the two surfaces were mechanically pressed together.
 Thermal bonding was performed using an AML AWB 4 system.
 After achieving vacuum in the chamber, heating began at a rate of 2~$^{\circ}$C/min to 560~$^{\circ}$C, and the wafers were pressed together with a force of 1000~N, corresponding to a pressure of 130 kPa.
-At these conditions, the wafers were held for 1 hour and then cooled to room temperature.
+At these conditions, the wafers were held for 1 hour and then the pressed wafers were allowed to cool naturally inside the bonding chamber to room temperature ($\sim$23~$^\circ$C) over approximately 8~h.

 After that, chip dicing was performed.
 To minimize input coupling losses, each chip's facets were polished to remove all material up to the waveguide start; the distance from the chip edge to the waveguides was measured using optical microscopy (Figure~\ref{pipeline}d).
 Polishing was performed using diamond film.
 An optical photograph of the chip facet after polishing is shown in Figure~\ref{pipeline}e.